Overview of gun laws by nation: Thailand

 A firearm license in Thailand is only granted for the following uses: self-defense, property protection, hunting, or sporting.
 Applicants for a firearms license must be at least 20 years of age (the age of majority under the Civil and Commercial Code), have a record of good behavior, have an occupation and receive income, and have a permanent address in Thailand with a name "listed in the house registration specifically in the area where you are applying for a license, for at least six months".
 A license may not be issued to anyone who is a repeat criminal offender or mentally unstable.
 The application fee for most firearms licenses is 1,000 Baht for each license or unit; a license for possession and use of air rifles is 200 Baht per license/unit.; carry licenses are also 1,000 Baht per license.
 Since October 2017 citizenship is required to purchase and use firearms.
 A person is also not allowed to carry his gun without an additional permit for concealed carry.
 Fully automatic firearms and explosive devices are prohibited.

 The amended 2017 law will cover weapon suppressors, electric darts, and new types of fireworks including bang fai (locally made rockets) and talai ("rocket-like fireworks with a circular wing").
 The amendment further provides that anyone who creates a bomb scare may be subject to convictions of up to three years of imprisonment and/or fined up to 60,000 Baht.
 Another significant change is that only Thais will be permitted to register a gun with the authorities.
 Formerly, foreigners residing in Thailand could also apply for weapons permits.
 The Act already prohibits the manufacture, purchase, ownership, use, ordering, or import of firearms or ammunition, except by persons who have been granted a license from the local registrar.
 Violation of this provision is punishable with convictions including imprisonment for a period of between one and ten years and/or fines of between 2,000 and 20,000 Baht.

+On 7 August 2026, in the aftermath of the 2026 Nonthaburi Shootings, a former politician named Chalong Riewang shot and killed Thongchai Yenprasert, the local administrative official, after he refused to consult with him about a large sum of money he owed.
+Chalong did not intend to shoot Thongchai, which he called “his friend”; however when Thongchai’s driver pulled out his gun, aimed at him, Chalong responded by firing four shots at both him and Thongchai.
+In response to the killing, Prime Minister Anutin Charnvirakul would reiterate his commitment to enforcing stricter gun laws in Thailand.